 15 November 2016

-The addition of concepts around complexity & chaos, the butterfly effect, change state indicators and the leadership zone, saw the mind challenged equally as much as the imagination.
+The addition of concepts around complexity & chaos, the butterfly effect.
+And change state indicators and the leadership zone, saw the mind challenged equally as much as the imagination.

 Today I attended BBC’s World Changing Idea Summit in Sydney, being inspired by some of the smartest people in the world.
 BBC’s future has a mission to make people smarter every day.
 Such a great mission.